drashland/website-v2/docs/sinco/v4.x/2_tutorials/3_page/10_wait_for_requests.md

 - Go to a website;
 - Submit a form;
 - Wait for that request to finish; and
-- Assert that you have waited and receieved a response.
+- Assert that you have waited and received a response.

 ## Folder Structure End State